 - South Jefferson

-2. Meet income guidelines or qualify for SNAP (food stamps) or HEAP.
+2. Meet income guidelines or qualify for SNAP (food stamps) WIC, Medicaid, TANF, or SSI

-3. Provide the names and dates-of-birth for each individual living in your household.
+3. Provide the names of individuals living in your household.

 IF YOU ARE PICKING UP FOR SOMEONE ELSE, YOU MUST